BeST - The Bergisch School Technology Centre

 ... at different locations

-Companies in the Bergisch city-triangle are also involved in the BeST courses.
-This offers many advantages for the students.
-"It's good for the companies because they can see the people on the course directly, beyond the application documents.
+Companies in the Bergisch cities of Remscheid, Wuppertal and Solingen are also involved in the BeST courses.
+This offers many advantages for the students. ”It's good for the companies because they can see the people directly, beyond the application.
 If there are six or eight students, then they can already see whether the young people fit into the company at all.
 However, they don't see the grades that are normally used as a basis for invitations and recruitment.
-This means that someone can already impress in the course, even if they are not among the best at school.
-The students often already submit an application for an internship."
+This selection process means that someone can already impress the company during the course, even if they are not among the best at school.
+The students often already submit an application for a work placement.”
 For the students, in turn, it is simply great to get to know the company and find out what they can already do.
-The certificates that are then handed out are also helpful for the upcoming application, as are the positive entries on the respective school report.
+The certificates that are handed out afterwards are also helpful for the upcoming application, as well as the positive entries on the respective school report.

 The course programme is advertised at up to 68 partner schools

-The preparations up to the realisation of the courses are all handled by BeST, so that the companies have no work to do, explains Debus.
-"The entire registration system is handled by us, we check declarations of consent for photo rights, we do all the press work.
-The companies receive a finalised list of students at the start of the course and don't have to worry about anything else apart from the actual course schedule at the company.
-We provide safety shoes if necessary and organise lunch in the dining hall when the young people are on campus."
+From the preparation of the programme to the realisation of the courses everything is organised by BeST, so the companies have no work to do, Debus explains. ”The entire registration system is handled by us.
+Furthermore, we check declarations of consent for photo rights and we do all the press work.
+The companies receive a finalised list of pupils at the beginning of the course and don't have to worry about anything else apart from the actual course schedule at the company.
+We provide safety shoes, if necessary, and organise lunch in the University’s dining hall when the young people are on campus.”

-68 partner schools in Remscheid, Solingen and Wuppertal are visited regularly.
-"The first advertising phase is currently underway, always at the start of the new school term.
-During these four to six weeks, we go to the schools with our trolley cases, exhibits and flyers and present BeST either in short presentations from class to class or in the main assembly hall.
-For example, we show a short video of the robot competition and try to convince the children."
+In Remscheid, Solingen and Wuppertal 68 partner schools are visited regularly. ”The first advertising phase is currently underway; it always begins at the start of the new school term.
+During this phase which takes four to six weeks, we go to the schools with our trolley cases, exhibits, and flyers presenting BeST either in short sessions from class to class or in the main assembly hall.
+We show a short video of the robot competition, for example, and try to convince the children to take part.”
 The Wuppertal zdi centre has had its own registration tool developed and made available to all other zdi centres.
-It contains all the course descriptions and locations, you can view the BeST photo gallery and, of course, use it to register.
-"Now is the right time," concludes Debus, "you can always register until the course is full.
-We also offer some courses several times at different locations in all three cities in order to shorten the distances for the young people, or if demand is particularly high.
+It contains all course descriptions and locations, you can take a look at the BeST photo gallery, and, of course, use it to register. ”Now is the right time to enrol” concludes Debus, ”registration is possible until the course is full.
+We also offer some courses several times at different locations in all three cities in order to shorten the distances, or if demand is particularly high.

-You can find the full range of courses with the option to register at: https://zdi-best.de/kursuebersicht/."
+You can find the full range of courses with the option to register at: https://zdi-best.de/kursuebersicht/. (in German available only)

 Uwe Blass

-Sarah-Lena Debus is a qualified biologist and heads the zdi centre BeST at the university of Wuppertal.
+Sarah-Lena Debus holds a diploma inbiology and heads the zdi centre BeST at the University of Wuppertal.